• Skip to primary navigation

 Instructions

 • If using bacon, heat a lightly oiled large skillet over medium heat.
 Add the bacon pieces.
 Cook until the bacon is slightly browned.
 If you don't want all the rendered fat, remove it from the pan and add a couple of tablespoons of cooking oil.
-If using ham, spam or canned tuna instead of bacon, you can simply add it while stir-frying kimchi in step 2.
+If using ham, spam or canned tuna instead of bacon, you can add it in step 2.

 kimchi fried rice1 e1575246929323 - Kimchi Fried Rice (Kimchi Bokkeum Bap)